Electronic Passport components and solutions for government printing works

 How to design a secure passport in 2023?

 At Thales, we believe in taking a comprehensive approach to security.

 We offer extensive experience and support, enabling our customers to meet their expectations for distinctive documents that are as secure as they are attractive.

 Collaboration with customers lies at the heart of our process, and we have developed a comprehensive approach to passport security design that we believe can lead to superior results.

-We also believe it's critical that authorities do not overlook the continuing importance of a security-conscious approach to the paper elements (data page, booklet, cover).
+We also believe authorities mustn't overlook the importance of a security-conscious approach to the paper elements (data page, booklet, cover).
 We keep on investing in developing high-security printing solutions for our clients.

-It's part of the Holistic Design philosophy that Thales has been implementing for several years to create state-of-the-art IDs and passports with customer's satisfaction in mind.
+It's part of the Holistic Design philosophy Thales has been implementing for several years to create state-of-the-art IDs and passports with customer satisfaction in mind.

 What is the future of ePassport?

 The ICAO is currently working on the Logical Data Structure version 2 or LDS2, the next evolution of the ePassport standards.